Power Line communications & the amateur radio

 may use frequencies at the condition to not disturb the other

 users".
 However, it appears that these private or national

 companies are far to respect this law.

-this problem concern broadcasters too that request a special
+this issue impacts broadcasters too that request a special

 attention from ITU Radiocommunication Sector (ITU-R).
 Indeed Sub